 - Applications for corrugated pipes range from cable protection in machine construction, ship building and the automotive industry to drainage, safety, wastewater and sewer pipe applications with diameters up to 1800 mm.
-The corrugation makes these pipes very flexible in the longitudinal direction, which allows them to easily adapt to the environment while still maintaining a high level of ring stiffness.
+The corrugation feature makes these pipes very flexible in the longitudinal direction, which allows them to easily adapt to the environment while still maintaining a high level of ring stiffness.
 Special mechanical properties can be achieved by the type of profiling of the pipe wall or through hollow chambers.

 - GRP pipes normally have a higher level of ring stiffness and can also be used for the transport of chemicals.
 These pipes are manufactured with outer diameters up to 3000 mm.